 This method cuts down on active time on the third day, but you have to make sure you have enough room in the fridge to store the shaped croissants.

 If you liked this recipe, then you may also like

 What You Need:

-- 1 large parchment paper, enough to cover a 5 x 6.5 inch block (1st parchment paper)
+- 1 large parchment paper, enough to cover a 5 x 6.5 inch block (1st parchment paper for the butter block)

-- 1 large parchment paper, about 14 x 10 inches, folded in half to form a 7 x 10 inch paper (2nd parchment paper)
+- 1 large parchment paper, about 14 x 10 inches, folded in half to form a 7 x 10 inch paper (2nd parchment paper for the dough)